 The quaternary sector of the economy is an extension of the tertiary, i.e., the service sector.
 It is also known as the knowledge sector.

-Quaternary sector examples include fund managers, consultants, software developers, statisticians, office personnel, school and university personnel, theaters, doctors, accountants, bankers, and media personnel are all providers of quaternary sector services.
+Quaternary sector examples include fund managers, consultants, software developers, statisticians, office personnel, school and university personnel, theaters, doctors, accountants, bankers, and media personnel.

 Activities in this sector are generally a greater part of the economy in developed than developing countries.